NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Science Achievements

-PI-led investigations have demonstrated the production of quantum gases in rf-dressed ``bubble'' geometry traps \cite{Carollo2022, Lundblad2023}, as shown in Figure~\ref{fig:Bubbles}.
-Other experiments have demonstrated adiabatic cooling in extremely weak traps \cite{Pollard2020}, and the use of ``shortcut-to-adiabaticity'' protocols \cite{Guery-Odelin2019} and delta-kick cooling techniques \cite{Ammann1997} to achieve temperatures of about 50~pK, corresponding to free-expansion velocities as low as 100~\textmu{m}/s, with unprecedented precision in positioning cold atomic samples \cite{Gaaloul2022}.
+PI-led investigations have demonstrated the production of quantum ``bubbles'' in two-dimensional shell geometry traps \cite{Carollo2022,Lundblad2023}, as shown in Figure~\ref{fig:Bubbles}.
+Other experiments have demonstrated adiabatic cooling in extremely weak traps in micro\-gravity~\cite{Pollard2020}, while others have employed advanced ``shortcut-to-adiabaticity'' protocols and delta-kick cooling techniques to achieve temperatures as low as 52~pK~\cite{Gaaloul2022}, corresponding to free-expansion velocities of about 100~\textmu{m}/s, with unprecedented precision in positioning cold atomic samples.
 Ongoing investigations include experiments to study the formation of Efimov molecules in micro\-gravity, demonstrate unique methods to correlate the positions of atoms, demonstrate a quantum rotation sensor, and search for novel phenomena involving mixtures of quantum gases.

 Atom interferometry is a particularly important application for cold atoms in space, and is an essential component in three of the five CAL PI science campaigns.
 In an atom interferometer, cold atoms serve as matter waves, while a laser light field creates the periodic grating structures that the atoms scatter from in order to realize a closed-loop \emph{matter wave} interferometer.
 This is in contrast to a traditional light interferometer, where photons behave as waves that diffract off of a physical structure.
 Figure~\ref{fig:RbBraggAI} shows a typical image resulting from the atom interferometer in CAL, illustrating the macroscopic separation of the two quantum superposition states for each atom.
-Beyond a simple demonstration of atom interferometry, CAL PIs have applied this quantum interference measurement technique for a proof-of-principle photon recoil measurement and to observe the influence of matter-wave interference over hundreds of milliseconds in free-fall \cite{Williams2023}.
-A dual-species interferometer (${}^{87}$Rb and ${}^{41}$K) has also been recently demonstrated~\cite{Elliott2023}.
-Efforts to increase the interaction time (and sensitivity) in this dual-species interferometer are ongoing, with the goal to employ differential interferometry for a proof-of-principle test of Einstein's equivalence principle.
+Beyond a simple demonstration of atom interferometry, CAL PIs have applied this quantum interference measurement technique for a proof-of-principle photon recoil measurement and to observe the influence of matter-wave interference over hundreds of milliseconds in free\-fall \cite{Williams2024}.
+CAL has also recently demonstrated simultaneous atom interferometers in dual-species mixtures of ${}^{87}$Rb and ${}^{41}$K~\cite{Elliott2023}.
+Efforts to increase the interaction time (and sensitivity) in this dual-species interferometer are ongoing, with the goal of employing differential interferometry for a proof-of-principle test of Einstein's equivalence principle.